phalcon-orphanage/docs/en/reference/di.rst

         //...
     }, true);

-If a service isn't registered as shared and you want to be sure that a shared instance will be accesed every time the service is obtained from the DI, you can use the 'getShared' method:
+If a service isn't registered as shared and you want to be sure that a shared instance will be accessed every time the service is obtained from the DI, you can use the 'getShared' method:

 .. code-block:: php